Successfully baking bread in the Rofco oven

 Baking in the Rofco oven – the essential guide

 Whatever oven you have used before, you have to get used to baking in the Rofco oven and find what works for you.
-Here I share tips from myself and fellow bakers: Adam Pagor of Season Etc, Nigel Brown of the Green Bakery; Nick from the One Mile Bakery, Cardiff; Sarah Raisbeck; Patrick of Indigo Bakes; Maja Herman; Philippe le Toquin of the Long Slow Bakery, Dan Sumpton; Cynthia Kinihan of Pawling Bread Company
+Here I share tips from myself and fellow bakers: Adam Pagor now of Grain and Hearth Nigel Brown of the Green Bakery; Nick from the One Mile Bakery, Cardiff; Sarah Raisbeck; Patrick of Indigo Bakes; Maja Herman; Philippe le Toquin of the Long Slow Bakery, Dan Sumpton; Cynthia Kinihan.

 We are all very fond of our baking in our Rofcos, but they do have a few quirks!